 To enhance the original aerial base map and essentially “bridge the gaps” in data (pun intended), GeoMar’s Alberto Raschieri put Stencil with GNSS capabilities to work.
 Since 2001, GeoMar has been engaged in the application of new technologies and IT methodologies in the fields of architecture and topography.
 GeoMar was an early adopter of handheld mobile mapping systems, adding Kaarta Stencil to their toolset in 2017.
 GeoMar has been an innovator in the many uses and applications for Stencil, continuing to impress clients and product developers alike.

-GeoMar surveyed 1.5 kilometers (.93 miles) of the Borgato side of the bank by hand carrying Stencil, easily navigating all of the areas that needed to be captured.
+GeoMar surveyed 1.5 kilometres (.93 miles) of the Borgato side of the bank by hand carrying Stencil, easily navigating all of the areas that needed to be captured.
 Again GeoMar used GNSS in loop closure to correct for drift and then geo-registered the data.
 While just driving or walking with Stencil, GeoMar collected the required data in a fraction of the time compared to using total stations or traditional survey equipment.

 Using Stencil both handheld and vehicle-mounted allowed greater versatility on scanning viewpoints.
-Data missed by the aerial mapping, glaringly evident on vertical infrastructure like retaining walls, vegetation, and building facades, was captured easily and accurately in under 30 minutes (20 minutes of walking plus 5 minutes of driving).
+Data missed by the aerial mapping, glaringly evident on vertical infrastructures like retaining walls, vegetation, and building facades, was captured easily and accurately in under 30 minutes (20 minutes of walking plus 5 minutes of driving).

 Stencil’s comprehensive data collection (300,000 points per second) eliminated the need for return trips to the field for additional measurements.
 Due to its portable weight and size, Stencil was managed by a single person without the need for additional equipment or personnel.
 The time and cost savings associated with its portability, accuracy, and reliability, made Stencil the obvious choice to solve GeoMar’s problem.

 Stencil has been a clear winner for GeoMar.
 As demonstrated in the Mondovì bridge survey project, Stencil provides flexibility and versatility in data collection, with the ability to capture data quickly and efficiently.
-The system is easily switched between hand carrying and vehicle mounts for data collection – additional setup changes are not needed.
+The system is easily switched between hand-carrying and vehicle mounts for data collection, additional setup changes are not needed.

 As accuracy and productivity have increased, so has GeoMar’s scanning services portfolio.
 They produce prompt deliverables which document the complete 3D scene of a site or project area, a definite value-added product for their clients.
 GeoMar has built a solid business around Stencil.